-Chris Ripman Lighting Designer
+Lighting Designer: Chris Ripman Lighting Design

 In the new Wildlife Sanctuary’s landscape of modest hills, intimate valleys, and massive glacial boulders, Summer Star's Trail Head House houses an Art Gallery, Studio Space, an A/V Cave, and the grand-scale glazed Sanctuary Room for story-telling and small performances.
 The sanctuary and building are conceived and designed to convey the message that We Are One.
 The conditions that enable human life on earth are an insanely unlikely astronomical coincidence, and we tend to forget how delicate the balance of forces is.